dirac-institute/sorcha/docs/cite.rst

 * tqdm https://tqdm.github.io/

 .. note::
-   The same information is available from our built-in citation function.
+   The same information is available from our :ref:`built-on citation function<citefunc>`.